NCAP Moves to Scotland

 In 2008, The Aerial Reconnaissance Archives (TARA) was transferred from Keele University into the care of the Royal Commission on the Ancient and Historical Monuments of Scotland (RCAHMS).
 It joined the existing collection of imagery from the former archive of the Scottish Office Air Photographs Unit (APU) which had come into RCAHMS care in 1993.
 Following this, the merged archive was re-named The National Collection of Aerial Photography (NCAP).

-When RCAHMS and Historic Scotland merged in 2015 NCAP became part of the newly formed Historic Environment Scotland.
-Further acquisitions have joined these original collections, resulting in NCAP becoming one of the largest and most significant collections of historical aerial imagery in the world.
+When RCAHMS and Historic Scotland merged in 2015 NCAP became part of the newly formed Historic Environment Scotland (HES).
+NCAP has become one of the largest and most significant collections of historical aerial imagery in the world.

 A diverse collection